talon-one/talon_go/docs/CardLedgerPointsEntryIntegrationApi.md

 `func (o *CardLedgerPointsEntryIntegrationApi) SetCreated(v time.Time)`

 SetCreated gets a reference to the given time.Time and assigns it to the Created field.

-### GetProgramId

-`func (o *CardLedgerPointsEntryIntegrationApi) GetProgramId() int32`

-GetProgramId returns the ProgramId field if non-nil, zero value otherwise.

-### GetProgramIdOk

-`func (o *CardLedgerPointsEntryIntegrationApi) GetProgramIdOk() (int32, bool)`

-GetProgramIdOk returns a tuple with the ProgramId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasProgramId

-`func (o *CardLedgerPointsEntryIntegrationApi) HasProgramId() bool`

-HasProgramId returns a boolean if a field has been set.

-### SetProgramId

-`func (o *CardLedgerPointsEntryIntegrationApi) SetProgramId(v int32)`

-SetProgramId gets a reference to the given int32 and assigns it to the ProgramId field.

 ### GetCustomerProfileID